 Maintain constructive participation in and ensure the support for the EU, UN, OSCE co-chaired Geneva International Discussions;

-Fully and effectively use the offices of the EU Monitoring Mission Georgia to contribute to stability, normalisation, including facilitating a safe and normal life for local communities living on both sides of the administrative boundary lines, and confidence building, inter alia through the resumption of the Incident Prevention and Response Mechanisms and through any other appropriate mechanisms, measures or arrangements;
+Fully and effectively use the offices of the EU Monitoring Mission in Georgia to contribute to stability, normalisation, including facilitating a safe and normal life for local communities living on both sides of the administrative boundary lines, and confidence building, inter alia through the resumption and effective operation of the Incident Prevention and Response Mechanisms and through any other appropriate mechanisms, measures or arrangements;

-Support peaceful conflict resolution efforts, including via undertaking contacts with the populations of the Georgian regions of Abkhazia and Tskhinvali region/South Ossetia in light of Georgia's reconciliation and engagement policy and EU's non-recognition and engagement policy on which EU and Georgia cooperate;
+Support peaceful conflict resolution efforts, including via undertaking contacts with the populations of the Georgian regions of Abkhazia and Tskhinvali region/South Ossetia in light of Georgia's reconciliation and engagement policy and the peace initiatives and EU's non-recognition and engagement policy on which EU and Georgia cooperate;

 Cooperate in sharing with the populations across the administrative boundary lines the benefits and opportunities stemming from the EU-Georgia political association and economic integration process, including the short-stay visa-free regime to the Schengen area;

-Take appropriate steps to encourage trade, freedom of movement and economic ties and education opportunities across the administrative boundary lines, including reviewing of legislation such as the Law on Occupied Territories.
+Take appropriate steps to support the implementation of the peace initiative “A Step to a Better Future” and its status-neutral mechanisms to facilitate trade, freedom of movement, economic ties and education opportunities across the administrative boundary lines..
 Cooperate in undertaking measures to foster people-to-people contacts, confidence-building and reconciliation efforts between communities divided by conflict;

 Take further steps to promote sustainable integration of IDPs (property rights, employment, and targeted support).